3rd Marine Aircraft Wing

 The 3rd Marine Aircraft Wing (abbreviated as 3rd MAW) is the major west coast aviation unit of the United States Marine Corps.
-It is headquartered at Marine Corps Air Station Miramar, in San Diego, California and provides the aviation combat element for I Marine Expeditionary Force.
+It is headquartered at Marine Corps Air Station Miramar, in San Diego, California, and provides the aviation combat element for I Marine Expeditionary Force.
 The wing is made up of a headquarters squadron, four flying groups, an aviation command and control group and an aviation engineering group.

 Mission

 Provide combat ready expeditionary aviation forces capable of short notice worldwide deployment to Marine Air-Ground Task Force (MAGTF), fleet and unified commanders.

-Current force

-Locations

-Units of 3rd MAW are located in the western United States at the following bases:
+Organization

+As of March 2024 the 3rd Marine Aircraft Wing consists of: